How to Travel Around Singapore

 Free Hotel Shuttle Bus Service

-You can hop on the hotel’s free shuttle bus service if you want to travel to Orchard Road and Chinatown.
+You can hop on the hotel’s free shuttle bus service if you want to travel to Orchard Road and Clarke Quay.

 There is a bus-stop just outside the hotel with the following bus service numbers: